Follow Us :

 The biggest reason RP-HPLC is more commonly used is its compatibility with water-based (aqueous) mobile phases.
 Many compounds of interest in pharmaceuticals, biology, and environmental samples are polar and water-soluble.
 RP-HPLC allows for easy analysis of these compounds because:

-• The mobile phase often includes water and polar organic solvents like methanol or acetonitrile.
+• The mobile phase typically consists of water and polar organic solvents, such as methanol or acetonitrile.

 • Water-based mobile phases are safer, cheaper, and easier to handle than the non-polar solvents used in normal-phase HPLC.